 When we use sensitive personal information (please see the “What personal information we collect” section above), we require an additional legal basis to do so under the Data Protection Law, so will either do so on the basis of your explicit consent or another route available to us at law for using this type of information (for example if you have made the information manifestly public, we need to process it for employment, social security or social protection law purposes, your vital interests, or, in some cases, if it is in the public interest for us to do so).

 We ensure that there are appropriate technical and organisational controls (including physical, electronic and managerial measures) in place to protect your personal details.

 Hostage International has specific criteria to determine for how long we will retain your information, which are determined by legal and operational considerations.
 For instance, we are required to keep some personal information for tax or health and safety purposes, as well as keep a record of your interactions with us.
 We may also need to retain records of our case work for legal reasons.
-We will not retain your information for longer than seven years after the purposes for which it has been provided has passed.
-If you would like to know for how long we hold your specific information, please email [email protected] .
+Your file will be securely destroyed approximately six years after the date of the last contact with you.

 We may use information from external sources to identify when we think you have changed address so that we can update our records and stay in touch.
 We only use sources where we are confident that you’ve been informed of how your information may be shared and used.

 We do this so we can continue to contact you where you have chosen to receive marketing messages from us and contact you if we need to make you aware of changes to our terms or assist you with problems with donations.

 This activity also prevents us from having duplicate records and out of date preferences, so that we don’t contact you when you’ve asked us not to.